 - ensure compliance with the licence conditions and codes of practice that apply to the licence, amongst other things by reference to the controls which the licensee has put in place.

-In carrying out this assessment, the Commission will use the following framework, which mirrors the framework for assessing licence applications.
+In carrying out this assessment, the Commission will use the following framework:

-This indicates that a substantial risk to the licensing objectives; or significant concerns about the licensee’s suitability; or significant non-compliance with the requirements of the Act and the Commission’s LCCP.
+This indicates a substantial risk to the licensing objectives, or significant concerns about the licensee’s suitability, or significant non-compliance with the requirements of the Act and the Commission’s LCCP.